Gradient steps to an ecology of mind

 Figure 1

-At social brain I wonder how our brains behave socially, and evolutionarily.
+At social brain I wonder how we (humans) behave socially and evolutionarily.

-Here I wonder if consciousness is intrinsically social, and whether non social intelligences are a problem for consciousness.
-What ethics will execute on their moral wetware?
+Here I wonder if consciousness is intrinsically social, and whether non-social intelligences are a problem for consciousness.
+What ethics will they execute on their moral wetware?

 • Q learning: do what a good/kind person would do (moment to moment), learn wisdom (V function) and have faith in future and self-growth.
 It naturally leads to optimal long term accumulative rewards (Bellman equation)